 - for Thanksgiving dinner

-- Simple Spice Rubbed Pork Loin
+- Try making cranberry apple chutney for pork.
+It's great with Simple Spice Rubbed Pork Loin

 - crackers, whipped cream cheese and cranberry chutney